threefoldfoundation/blog_threefold/posts/ethical_design_manifesto.md

 ---
-title: "Human and Planet First Manifesto"
+title: "Creating solutions that respect humanity and the planet"
 author: Stela
 tags: human, design
 published_at: 2017-9-12